GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Twelve_Step_Program/Carol_the_boozer_Twelve_Steps.md

 Twelve Step Programs

 how many steps on the Great Seal of the United States of America...
 12 and bonus leap to 13.

+&nbsp;

+Aside... previous shows from writers center around meth drug abuse.
+Booze tends to be considered "classy" drug to abuse in high society / executive functions.